TryGhost/express-hbs/README.md

 ## Syntax

-To mark where layout should insert page,
+To mark where layout should insert page

     {{{body}}}

-To declare a block placeholder in layout.
+To declare a block placeholder in layout

     {{{block "pageScripts"}}}

-To define block content in a page.
+To define block content in a page

     {{#contentFor "pageScripts"}}
       CONTENT HERE